Tree automata and pigeonhole classes of matroids: II: Introduction

-In \cite[Theorem 6.11]{FMN-I} we proved that \Cref{lounge-II} holds under the weaker condition that the $3$\dash connected members of \mcal{M} form an efficiently pigeonhole class.
-(However, we require that we can efficiently construct descriptions of minors, so the two theorems are independent of each other.)
-This was motivated by the fact that we do not know if bicircular matroids or \hgg\ matroids ($H$ finite) form efficiently pigeonhole classes.
-(We conjecture this is the case in \Cref{hubbub}).
+In \cite[Theorem 6.11]{FMN-I} we also proved that there is a fixed-parameter-tractable algorithm for testing $\psi$ in members of \mcal{M} as long as the $3$\dash connected members of \mcal{M} form an efficiently pigeonhole class and we can efficiently construct descriptions of minors.
+This result was motivated by the fact that we do not know if bicircular matroids or \hgg\ matroids ($H$ finite) form efficiently pigeonhole classes.
+(We conjecture this is the case in \Cref{hubbub}.)
 We have been able to show that the $3$\dash connected bicircular matroids and the $3$\dash connected \hgg\ matroids form efficiently pigeonhole classes (\Cref{nibble}).
 This is then enough to establish cases (iii) and (iv) in \Cref{hammer}.

 Knowing that we have efficient model-checking for bicircular matroids gives us a new, and quite simple, proof of Courcelle's Theorem (\Cref{fodder}), which states that there is a fixed-parameter tractable algorithm for testing monadic second-order sentences in graphs, relative to the parameter of tree-width.